-Compatibility: Check that your IoT module can handle the inputs and outputs from the rest of your hardware.
-Are the communications protocols and speed the same for the microcontroller?
+Compatibility: Check that your IoT application can handle the inputs and outputs from the rest of your hardware.
+Are the communication protocols and speed the same for the microcontroller?
 Will it need to handle any direct input from sensors?
 Can it use the same power supply as the microcontroller?

 Your IoT module drives your product functionality.
 This is why it is important that you rigorously design for and check all of your IoT module’s necessary requirements.

 I know these checks seem obvious.
 I’ve still seen people get so swept up in the IoT buzz that they’ve jumped into designing without reviewing their requirements.
 The catch is, it usually costs them thousands of dollars when they finally get around to fixing their compatibility or tolerance issues.
 Trust me, it’s all I heard about when my friends were in the process of fixing their mistakes.
 Be considerate and plan ahead.

 Before you commit to a module, you should learn a little bit about the manufacturer if you haven’t worked with them before.
 Lots of new modules are showing up as the IoT market expands.
 If you choose a newer module, make sure that your manufacturer has the capacity to produce and support the amount of hardware that you plan to buy from them.

 You should also ask your manufacturer about:

 Capacity: New companies may have very cool modules, but make sure they have enough availability to support the scale and production rate you need.
 You can spend weeks waiting if their lead time isn’t incorporated into your manufacturing plan.